zhouminmin0411-hub/hippocore/README.md

 1. Session-start trigger script: bundled `scripts/session_start.js` from the installed Hippocore package.
 2. User prompt submit trigger script: bundled `scripts/user_prompt_submit.js` from the installed Hippocore package.
+3. Session-checkpoint trigger script: bundled `scripts/session_checkpoint.js` from the installed Hippocore package.
-3. Session-end distill trigger script: bundled `scripts/session_end.js` from the installed Hippocore package.
+4. Session-end distill trigger script: bundled `scripts/session_end.js` from the installed Hippocore package.
-4. Plugin entry: `openclaw.plugin.js`
+5. Plugin entry: `openclaw.plugin.js`
-5. Hook config: `hooks/hooks.json`
+6. Hook config: `hooks/hooks.json`

+IM checkpoint compatibility policy:

+1. Current production-compatible path does not require native OpenClaw `SessionCheckpoint` support.
+2. `assistant_message` is the primary compatibility surface for stage-finalization detection.
+3. Hippocore detects assistant summary/compression/checkpoint-shaped replies and internally calls `triggerSessionCheckpoint(...)`.
+4. Detection is high-precision by design: ordinary assistant replies should not trigger formal cards.
+5. Native `session_checkpoint` / `SessionCheckpoint` hooks remain installed as forward-compatible enhancement points when runtime support exists.

-Session-end memory policy:
+Session memory policy:

-1. Distill from the full session (user + assistant messages).
+1. Formal IM cards are finalized at checkpoint boundaries, not on every `user_prompt_submit`.
-2. User messages are the primary source of memory items.
+2. User messages remain the primary source of memory items.
-3. Assistant messages are stored as supplemental context only and are not written as standalone user memory.
+3. Assistant messages are stored as supplemental context, except when a reply acts as a checkpoint anchor for stage summarization.
+4. `session_end` is a tail fallback only: it processes messages after the last checkpoint boundary instead of re-distilling the whole session.

 ## One-Click Install Behavior